 It is analogous to a printer that can also act as a copying machine or a fax.
 Such a printer also has many lines of its code that are only used if the device is used as a fax, and other routines that are only activated when it becomes a copying machine.

 The women in research are very different from "generic" women and of course, they think just like the men - and sometimes they think even more technically than their male colleagues.
 Of course you could be given many examples.
 In this sense, women after the graduate school - plus many women in the graduate school - fail to confirm any of the general observations above because they have been selected by a very selective filter.

-On the other hand, I must say that Bee seems to be confirming almost every single one.
-At backreaction.blogspot.com, she described a book in such a way that the term "female physics" is inevitably appearing in my mouth.
+On the other hand, I must say that a blogger seems to be confirming almost every single one.
+In the blog post "Lee Smolin's Trouble With Physics", she described a book in such a way that the term "female physics" is inevitably appearing in my mouth.
 Certain "big five problems" have been associated with five animals.
 This is a typically female way of memorizing things.
-Sabine does not ask the question whether the list of "big five problems" makes any sense or whether the five groups are equally important.
+A female writer about physics does not ask the question whether the list of "big five problems" makes any sense or whether the five groups are equally important.

 - We are scientists.
 We should not loose [sic] the big five out of sight because we are searching for big foot's footprints in the landscape.

-Well, I think that because we are scientists, we should first of all ask what the big five questions are and whether the Big Foot really exists before we start to uncritically parrot nonsense in the same way as Sabine did.
+Well, I think that because we are scientists, we should first of all ask what the big five questions are and whether the Big Foot really exists before we start to uncritically parrot nonsense which is what someone unfortunately does.